mmlacak/crochess/README.md

 <!--- ![GitHub](https://img.shields.io/github/license/mmlacak/crochess) -->

-# Croatian chess - console application
+# Croatian chess - chess variants console application

 Croatian Chess is a collection of various chess variants, starting as a simple and natural enhancement to classical